 A common scenario in web applications involve using a single password as a means of authentication as well as a means to derive a secret for use in encrypting data.

-Many strong key derivation functions like pbkdf2
+Many strong key derivation functions like pbkdf2, bcrypt or scrypt have

 properties that make them strong password hashing functions as well.
 However,